Visitor Guide for Koh Mak island

 Koh Mak, an island to the south of Koh Chang, is definitely worth a visit if you plan on exploring this part of Thailand during your holiday.
 It is a mid-size island which is becoming increasingly popular with couples and families due to its deserted beaches and lack beer bars and ugly concrete block hotels.
 It’s a haven for people who want to avoid the bright lights and over development of larger islands but still want more than just a basic beach hut.

-Over 10 years ago, The Sunday Times chose Koh Mak as one of their Top Undiscovered Islands and just a couple of years ago the New York Times ran an article on finding ‘Old Thailand’ on Koh Mak.
+Over 15 years ago, The Sunday Times chose Koh Mak as one of their Top Undiscovered Islands and five years ago the New York Times ran an article on finding ‘Old Thailand’ on Koh Mak.
 That is slowly changing as more visitors and more development come to the island.

 |TIP: Want to know the best places to stay on Koh Mak?
 The good news is that I’ve written a guide for you.
 This covers the main beach areas and the best resorts, guesthouses and bungalows.
 Read the Koh Mak accommodation guide.|

 Koh Mak is a relatively small, island, far more the typical desert island model than the mountainous Koh Chang and Koh Kood.
 It lies approximately 20 kilometres south of Koh Chang and covers an area of 16 square kilometres.
 It’s roughly 10km wide and 5km from north to south.
 So it’s too big to walk around, but easy to see by bicycle or scooter.